ellisonbg/py4science/book/whirlwind_tour.rst

 require defining functions and doing work that is a bit more involved than what we have been doing.
-When working interactively at the IPython shell, we are a bit fast and loose with namespaces, but when writing scripts, which have a permanence and which we'll likely revisit at some point when our memory of our initial intents has faded, it is best to be explicit about everything.
+When working interactively at the IPython shell, we are a bit fast and loose with namespaces, but when writing scripts, which have permanence and which we'll likely revisit later when the memory of our initial intents has faded, it is best to be explicit about everything.
 First we'll define a function ``derivs`` which implements the ODE equations for foxes and rabbits above

 .. sourcecode:: python